Shen30000/HTML-and-CSS-learning/README.md

 # Learning HTML and CSS

-This is a repo that storing my codes when learning HTML and CSS.
+This is a repo storing my codes when learning HTML and CSS.

 ```html
 <nav>